March 26, 2018

 1. Empower yourself.
 Start thinking and acting proactively.
 Learn about your condition, treatment options and the steps you can take to make your therapy a success.
 Take responsibility for doing all you can to positively affect your health.

 2. Choose the right doctor.
 This is one of the most important medical decisions you’ll make.
 Ask friends and medical professionals for recommendations, then check the doctor’s background.
-Follow your intuition.
-Don’t go to a doctor if you have doubts about his or her training, track record or manner.
+Find a doctor who feels like the right partner for the long haul, serving as a guide and a champion for your success.

 3. Make the most of your doctor visits.
 Write down a list of your concerns before your appointment, then ask your most important questions first.